 Three steps to beamtime allocation

-• Step 1 - Submission: Proposals for Experiments should be submitted only via the ELI ERIC User Portal, using the dedicated online submission form.
+Step 1 - Submission: Proposals for Experiments should be submitted only via the ELI User Office System, using the dedicated online submission form.
 The proposal submission should be done by the Principal Investigator on behalf of the Experimental Team and is subject to acceptance of the Terms and Conditions for access and GDPR Information Notice.
 The submission includes a description of the Scientific and Technical Content of the Proposal and will only be accepted if all obligatory fields (indicated by *) are completed.
-For more details on how to use the ELI ERIC User Portal, visit the User guide page.
+For more details on how to use the ELI User Office System, visit the User guide page.

-The status and outcome of the evaluation of proposals will be communicated via the User Portal and email notifications to the Principal Investigators as quickly as possible.
+The status and outcome of the evaluation of proposals will be communicated via the User Office System and email notifications to the Principal Investigators as quickly as possible.
 The Principal Investigators of Proposals selected for access will then be contacted for scheduling of their experiments.

 Enabling scientific excellence